Notification

 5. Click Connect Looker Account.

-Note that, when you link your accounts, the instance URL is stored by Google outside of the Looker environment.
+When you link your accounts, the instance URL is stored by Google outside of the Looker environment.
 You can unlink your Google and Looker accounts from the Account Linking page in your Google Account profile.
 Unlinking your accounts will prevent the data source from connecting to Looker data.

 Select a model and an Explore

-To select a model, perform the following steps:
+To select a model, follow these steps:

 2. Click the model name to select the model.
 A new panel will populate with the list of Explores that are associated with that model.

 3. To select an Explore, scroll the list or click the magnifying glass icon magnifying glass search icon to open a search field where you can enter the name of a specific Explore.
-Hover over an Explore name to see the explore parameter value as it is declared in the model file.
+Hover over an Explore name to see the explore parameter value as it's declared in the model file.

 It may take a few minutes to add the new data source to your report.
 Looker data sources have the format Looker Explore name - Looker model name.